Great Lakes Water Authority: Incidents

-On the early morning of March 4, 2016 a two-alarm fire broke out in the Incineration facility at the Great Lakes Water Authority Water Resource Recovery Facility.
-The fire event significantly damaged belt conveyors which are used to feed dewatered process biosolids into the eight operational incinerators located within the main superstructure of the building.
+On the early morning of March 4, 2016 a two-alarm fire broke out in the Incineration facility at the Great Lakes Water Authority Water Resource Recovery Facility at 9300 West Jefferson Avenue, Detroit.
+The fire event significantly damaged belt conveyors which are utilized to feed dewatered process biosolids into the eight operational incinerators located within the main superstructure of the building.
 The resulting fire damaged nine large belt conveyors, and resulted in roughly $40 million in overall damage to the facility.
 The fire was investigated by outside engineering consultants, citing excessive sludge debris buildup, lack of maintenance, and poor operational practices as being the cause of the catastrophic fire.

-Heavy rainfall events which occurred during the weekend of June 28, 2021 partially disabled the Conner Creek Pump Station and Freud Pump Stations which serve the eastside sewer service area.
+On the weekend of June 28, 2021, heavy rainfall events partially disabled the Conner Creek Pump Station and Freud Pump Stations which serve the eastside combined sewer service area near the Detroit River.
 Both pump stations are located near the GLWA Conner Creek CSO facility.
-Ongoing investigations by an outside consultant are being completed to determine the exact cause of sewage pumping capacity which led to thousands of basements in the Grosse Pointe area being flooded with sewage.
+Ongoing investigations by an outside consultant are being completed to determine the exact cause of reduced sewage pumping capacity which led to thousands of basements in the Grosse Pointe and Chalmers areas being flooded with raw sewage.